KratosOfficial/Calculator/README.md

 ````
 In the development of these applications, I learned a lot about logic, folder organization, and I had a new
 idea and learned aboutFlutter Widgets.I got along well with the development of this application.
-Unfortunately there was a silly error that cost me a certain amount of time, and the only thing I should have
+Unfortunately there was a silly error that cost me a certain amount of time, and the only thing I should
-done was to give a "Flutter Pub Get" in Terminal, fortunately, I found thissolution,and the application works
+havedone was to give a "Flutter Pub Get" in Terminal, fortunately, I found this solution,and the application
-normally in version 1.0.0.
+works normally in version 3.0.5

 ````
 <hr>